Motion

 The rotation rate in the device’s reference frame.
 This vector is automatically rotated to follow device orientation changes.

-sensorLocation: integer
+sensorLocation: table

 heading: number